My son helping me to remove the ICEOn the road

 how it all unplugged and left the rest

-of the circuitry in place.
+of the car electrics in operation.

-Additional FeaturesI used the original gearbox for now but not the
+Additional FeaturesI used the original gearbox for now but

 clutch as clutches are for ICE's.

-I am staggered how many people discuss using auto
+I am staggered how many people discuss

-transmissions with electric motors on forums as they are
+transmissions with electric motors on

 so inefficient and simply not required.

-The Lotus for various reasons lends itself well to EV
+The Lotus for various reasons lends itself

 conversion.